 Keep in mind

 Keywords aren't case-sensitive, which means they're matched without regard to uppercase or lowercase letters.
-For example, you don't need to enter women's hats and Women's Hats as keywords -- just women's hats will cover both.
+For example, you don't need to enter "women's hats" and "Women's Hats" as keywords—just "women's hats" will cover both.

-Close keyword variations
+More on close keyword variations